-Breaking of the Bread The Archbishop breaks the consecrated bread, saying Every time we eat this bread and drink this cup, we proclaim the Lord's death until he comes.
+Breaking of the Bread The Bishop breaks the consecrated bread, saying Every time we eat this bread and drink this cup, we proclaim the Lord's death until he comes.
 Jesus is the Lamb of God who takes away the sin of the world.
 Blessed are those who are called to his supper.
 Lord, I am not worthy to receive you, but only say the word, and I shall be healed.
-Sit as the Archbishop and other ministers begin The Distribution of Communion Please come up for Communion as directed by the stewards.
-All who are regular communicants in their own tradition are welcome to receive the sacrament.
-If you are not a communicant, you are welcome to come forward at this point in the service to receive a blessing, keeping your hands to your sides.
-Please ask the priest if you need a gluten-free host.
-We request that you do not intinct (dip) your host in the wine but either take a sip from the cup or remain with your head bowed.
-This is for the reasons of good hygiene.
-If you wish to receive communion in your seat, please tell a steward.
-We keep a prayerful silence during Communion to allow others to prepare to receive the sacrament or pray afterwards.
-After receiving Communion, if you wish to have prayer for healing with anointing, please go to stations in either the Martyrdom, the South-West Transept or one of the two stations at the West End of the Nave.
-Stewards will direct you if needed.
-After receiving Communion, if you wish to have prayer for healing with anointing, please go to stations in either the Martyrdom, the South-West Transept or one of the two stations at the West End of the Nave.
+Sit as the Bishop and other ministers begin After receiving Communion, if you wish to have prayer for healing with anointing, please go to stations at the West End of the Nave.
 Stewards will direct you if needed.
 During Communion, the congregation is invited to join in singing, remaining seated

 From heaven you came, helpless babe, entered our world, your glory veiled; not to be served but to serve, and give your life that we might live.
 This is our God, the Servant King, he calls us now to follow him, to bring our lives as a daily offering of worship to the Servant King.
 2There in the garden of tears my heavy load he chose to bear; his heart with sorrow was torn, 'Yet not my will but yours', he said 3Come, see his hands and his feet, the scars that speak of sacrifice, hands that flung stars into space to cruel nails surrendered.
 4So let us learn how to serve and in our lives enthrone him; each other's needs to prefer, for it is Christ we're serving.
-Words and music: Graham Kendrick (b 1950) Tune: THE SERVANT KING AM 489 Prayer after Communion The Archbishop says Let us pray.
+Words and music: Graham Kendrick (b 1950) Tune: THE SERVANT KING AM 489 Prayer after Communion The Bishop says Let us pray.

-Stand to pray in silence, before the Archbishop says Good Shepherd, you have welcomed us at your table and have anointed us with the oil of gladness: may your goodness and mercy follow us all the days of our life, that we may dwell in the house of the Lord for ever.
+Stand to pray in silence, before the Bishop says Good Shepherd, you have welcomed us at your table and have anointed us with the oil of gladness: may your goodness and mercy follow us all the days of our life, that we may dwell in the house of the Lord for ever.
 Amen.
-All then say You have opened to us the Scriptures, O Christ, and you have made yourself known in the breaking of the bread.
+You have opened to us the Scriptures, O Christ, and you have made yourself known in the breaking of the bread.
 Abide with us, we pray, that, blessed by your royal presence, we may walk with you all the days of our life, and at its end behold you in the glory of the eternal Trinity, one God for ever and ever.
 Amen.
 The Dismissal Stand to sing